Centralization and Stability in Formal Constitutions: The I.I.D. Approach

-\begin{theorem} For \textit{unbiased} voters, an SCF $f$ is self-maintaining if and only if it is either a dictatorship, anti-dictatorship, or the constant $0$. \end{theorem} \begin{proof} We recall that \textit{unbiased} voters are such that have $p = \frac{1}{2}$.
+\begin{theorem} For \textit{unbiased} voters, an SCF $f$ is self-maintaining for the domain $D_G$ if and only if it is either a dictatorship, anti-dictatorship, or the constant $0$, and for the domain $D_S$ if and only if it is a dictatorship. \end{theorem} \begin{proof} We recall that \textit{unbiased} voters are such that have $p = \frac{1}{2}$.
 In this case, $2p(1-p) = p^2 + (1-p)^2$, and so $S_2 = \emptyset$.